Techniques for Sperm Harvesting

 TESE (Testicular Sperm Extraction)

 TESE is very similar to the MESA procedure.
-In a TESE, tissue is taken directly from the testicle and examined for the presence of sperm.
-This technique is very successful in cases of obstructive azospermia where there is blockage of the tubes responsible for transporting sperm from the testicle to the ejaculate.
-However, TESE can also be very useful in patients with non-obstructive azospermia as well.
-There are several genetic, infection related and hormonal conditions that lead to low levels of sperm production that can be uncovered through surgery.
+In a TESE, the tissue is taken directly from the testicle and examined for the presence of sperm.
+This technique is very successful in cases of obstructive azoospermia where there is blockage of the tubes responsible for transporting sperm from the testicle to the ejaculate.
+However, TESE can also be very useful in patients with non-obstructive azoospermia as well.
+There are several genetic, infection-related and hormonal conditions that lead to low levels of sperm production that can be uncovered through surgery.

 If there is a high degree of uncertainty about whether sperm will be found, a couple undergoing TESE will often be counseled to have the procedure performed before eggs are harvested or to have a donor sperm sample as a back-up.